Incident Response

 In conducting the security incident investigation, NFIR works according to the Incident Response procedures of NIST and SANS to conduct thorough and reliable investigations.
 In addition, experience and analytical skills are at the basis of every solved security incident.
 If your organisation already has Incident Response procedures, then NFIR follows those procedures.

-During the Incident Response process, NFIR pays attention to the following three processes:
+During the Incident Response process, NFIR pays attention to the following three processes

 We use the existing knowledge and skills of the client in the Triage phase.
 The Incident Response team starts on site and creates a plan of action.
 Thanks to our procedures and checklists, we can take action quickly and minimise the negative effects of the cyber security incident.
 During this entire investigation, NFIR will work in a forensic responsible manner in order to be able to produce a forensic report later in the process.
 If you have suspicions of culpability or recoverability against a natural or legal person, you can also engage us to conduct an investigation.
 Our reports are legally valid.
 You can use the NFIR report as evidence in a court case or for a report to the (Dutch) Data Protection Authority (DPA) in the event of a data breach.